Pandora and the Flying Dutchman: Production

 Albert Lewin, an MGM producer at the time, was able to produce Pandora due to the postponement of Quo Vadis in 1949.
 The film was co-financed by Romulus Films.
 There are a number of literary references in the film, including to Matthew Arnold's poem "Dover Beach", the Rubaiyat of Omar Khayyam, and Ernest Hemingway's 1926 novel The Sun Also Rises.

+The film was an early picture from the Woolf brothers, James and John.

 Pandora was primarily filmed in Tossa de Mar, on the Costa Brava in Catalonia, Spain, though the land record speed scenes were shot at Pendine Sands in Wales.
 In Tossa de Mar, a statue of Gardner was erected in 1996 on the hill overlooking the town's main beach.
 Most of the dialogue in the film is in English, but some characters speak Catalan (the local fishermen at the beginning of the film) and Spanish (the bullfighter's entourage).

 Artist Man Ray, a friend of Lewin, produced some sets for Pandora.
 He created particular cubist-style chess pieces and several paintings seen in the film, notably the surrealist scene in the De Chirico fashion.

 In the United States, Metro-Goldwyn-Mayer delayed the film until after the release of Gardner's star-making performance in Show Boat (1951).
 The tactic proved effective, as Show Boat solidified her status as a rapidly rising star.

 A digitally restored version of the film was released in February 2020.
 The restoration process took more than a dozen years, with the Cohen Media Group ultimately funding a 4K version, which included more than 700 hours of digital restoration on 177,120 frames of the film.

 Reception

+Box office

 According to MGM records, Pandora and the Flying Dutchman earned $1,247,000 in the US and Canada, and $354,000 elsewhere.
 Other records say it cost £308,800, and earned producer income of £225,000.
-The film was one of the most popular films at the British box office 1951, being judged by Kinematograph Weekly as a "notable performer" at British cinemas that year.
+It was one of the most popular films at the British box office 1951, being judged by Kinematograph Weekly as a "notable performer" at British cinemas that year.

+Critical response

 Howard Thompson of The New York Times gave the film a mixed review upon its release, describing it as a "serious, complex but unexciting study of passions and sublime love".
 Thompson praised the "brilliance and invention" of the cinematography by Jack Cardiff, noting that the film's most rewarding moments include Cardiff "capturing the ghostly qualities of the tale and the exquisite beauties of Spanish settings and folkways."

 On the review aggregator website Rotten Tomatoes, 68% of 34 critics' reviews of the film are positive.